 WordPress comes with a taxonomy system to help you sort your content into different topics or sections.
-Each WordPress install comes with categories and tags which are built in taxonomies.
+Each WordPress install comes with categories and tags which are built-in taxonomies.
 There are some major differences between categories and tags.
 For example, categories are a hierarchical taxonomy, they can have parent, child, and sibling categories.
 On the other hand, tags are a non-hierarchical taxonomy and they don’t have parent or child tags.

 Now that we have talked about the difference between these two taxonomies, lets see how you can use categories more effectively on your WordPress site.

-In this post, we will discuss some of these great tips and plugins to manage categories in WordPress.
+This post will discuss some of these great tips and plugins to manage categories in WordPress.